[[caption-width-right:345: The Keeper, sitting on his [[CoolChair magical moving chair.]]]]

 Welcome to Traken, a world so perfect that [[SugarBowl evil can't survive!]]
 Seriously: any evil that tries to enter the atmosphere will literally crystalise out of the Trakenite air, ending up as a nugget of evil enclosed in a creepy humanoid statue with glowing red eyes.

 And yet the Trakenites are ''good'' to the evil statues.
-They are so good that they assign people to ''look after'' the statues: bring them little bouquets of flowers, inquire after their families, wipe off the bird poo, persuade them to forsake wickedness, etc., until such time as the statue's residual sentience fades away from sheer irritation.
+They are so good that they assign people to ''look after'' the statues: bring them little bouquets of flowers, inquire after their families, persuade them to forsake wickedness, wipe off the bird poo, etc., until such time as the statue's residual sentience fades away, probably from sheer irritation.
 Then the stone crumbles into harmless dust and enriches the Trakenite soil.

 But ''one'' statue was different. ''One'' statue contained an especially intractable malevolence, dubbed "Melkur", and its assigned guardian was a high-ranking Trakenite: Consul Kassia.
 Kassia's husband, Consul Tremas, was also a Traken elite, not to mention next in line for the Keepership; his daughter Nyssa was poised to carry on her family's august traditions.
 So, when Kassia was eventually corrupted by Melkur's malign influence, she was extremely well placed to wreak some serious damage to the Trakenite status quo.